disjukr/croquis.js/README.md

     document.removeEventListener('mouseup', onMouseUp);
 }
 ```
-Now you can sketch on screen by dragging.
+You can sketch on screen by dragging.

 If you drawing on wacom tablet then line size is controlled by tablet pressure.